Anekantavada: Philosophical overview

-The doctrine of anekāntavāda, also known as anekāntatva, states that truth and reality is complex and always has multiple aspects.
-Reality can be experienced, but it is not possible to totally express it with language.
+The doctrine of anekāntavāda, also called anekāntatva, holds that truth and reality are complex and always have multiple aspects.
+Reality can be experienced, but it canno be fully expressed with language.
 Human attempts to communicate are naya, or "partial expression of the truth".
-Language is not truth, but a means and attempt to express it.
-From truth, according to Mahāvīra, language returns, and not the other way around.
+Language is not truth, but a means to express it.
+According to Mahāvīra, language proceeds from trtuh, not the reverse.
 For example, one can experience the truth of a taste, but cannot fully express that taste through language.
 Any attempts to express the experience are syāt, or valid "in some respect" but it still remains a "perhaps, just one perspective, incomplete".
-In the same way, spiritual truths are complex, they have multiple aspects, language cannot express their plurality, yet through effort and appropriate karma they can be experienced.
+In the same way, spiritual truths are complex, they have multiple aspects, language cannot express their plurality, yet with effort and appropriate karma they can be experienced.

-The anekāntavāda premises of the Jains are ancient, as evidenced by mentions of them in Buddhist texts such as the Samaññaphala Sutta.
-The Jain āgamas suggest that Mahāvīra's approach to answering all metaphysical philosophical questions was a "qualified yes" (syāt).
-These texts identify anekāntavāda doctrine to be one of the key differences between the teachings of the Mahāvīra and those of the Buddha.
-The Buddha taught the Middle Way, rejecting the extremes of sense indulgence and self-mortification, and taking no sides in certain metaphysical questions, such as whether the Tathāgata exists after death or not, showing such questions to be based on wrong views and therefore invalid.
-The Mahāvīra, in contrast, taught his followers to accept both "it is" and "it is not", with "from a viewpoint" qualification and with reconciliation to understand the absolute reality.
-Syādvāda (predication logic) and Nayavāda (perspective epistemology) of Jainism expand on the concept of anekāntavāda.
+The anekāntavāda premises of the Jains are ancient, as evidenced by references to them in Buddhist texts such as the Samaññaphala Sutta.
+The Jain āgamas suggest that Mahāvīra's approach to all metaphysical and philosophical questions was a "qualified yes" (syāt).
+These texts identify the anekāntavāda doctrine as one of the key differences between the teachings of Mahāvīra and those of the Buddha.
+The Buddha taught the Middle Way, rejecting the extremes of sense indulgence and self-mortification, and took no position on certain metaphysical questions, such as whether the Tathāgata exists after death or not, showing such questions to be based on wrong views and therefore invalid.
+Mahāvīra, in contrast, taught his followers to accept both "it is" and "it is not", with "from a viewpoint" qualification and with reconciliation to understand the absolute reality.
+Syādvāda (predication logic) and Nayavāda (perspective epistemology) expand on the concept of anekāntavāda within Jainism.
 Syādvāda recommends the expression of anekānta by prefixing the epithet syād to every phrase or expression describing the nature of existence.

 The Jain doctrine of anekāntavāda, according to Bimal Matilal, states that "no philosophic or metaphysical proposition can be true if it is asserted without any condition or limitation".
 For a metaphysical proposition to be true, according to Jainism, it must include one or more conditions (syadvada) or limitations (nayavada, standpoints).